ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding NFS storage to vCenter Server single-zone instances
+# Adding NFS storage to vCenter Server instances
 {: #vc_addingnfs}

 You can expand the capacity of your VMware vCenter Server® instance according to your business needs by adding Network File System (NFS) storage.

-## Before you add NFS storage to vCenter Server single-zone instances
+## Before you add NFS storage to vCenter Server instances
 {: #vc_addingnfs-prereq}

 * Adding NFS storage to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Do not add NFS storage from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 * IBM will not manage NFS file shares that you manually add to an instance.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

-## Procedure to add NFS storage to vCenter Server single-zone instances
+## Procedure to add NFS storage to vCenter Server instances
 {: #vc_addingnfs-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.